 But there are ways to stretch your back-to-school budget, starting with taking advantage of rewards programs.
 If you or a family member carry a rewards credit card, check if you can redeem points for the items you need, or for gift cards that can be used throughout the school year.

-You could also easily benefit from the BMO® SPC®‡ CashBack Mastercard®.
-With no annual fee, the card offers one per cent cashback on all card purchases as well as 10 to 15 per cent savings at anywhere that accepts SPC (and there are tons of retailers that do!).
-Also, for a limited time, the card comes with a $60 cashback welcome bonus after your first year.
+As a student, you could even benefit from the BMO® SPC®‡ CashBack Mastercard®.
+With no annual fee, the card offers one per cent cash-back on all card purchases as well as 10 to 15 per cent savings at anywhere that accepts SPC (and there are tons of retailers that do!).
+Also, for a limited time, if you sign up now, you can get four per cent cash-back in the first four months of cardmembership.

 Don’t have a credit card yet?
 You’ll likely be offered one once you sign up for a student bank account.
 But it’s best to do your research beforehand.
 It may sound like a task, but RateSupermarket.ca makes finding the perfect credit card for your lifestyle easy.
 Just a few clicks and you’re on your way to savings and special offers, catered just towards students.